S-A-D-Project/Uniprint/docs/README.md

 A: PHP 8.2+, Composer 2.0+, Node.js 18+, PostgreSQL 14+ or MySQL 8.0+, 512MB RAM, 500MB disk space.

 **Q: Which database should I use?**
 A: PostgreSQL 14+ is recommended for production.
 MySQL 8.0+ is also fully supported.
-SQLite is for development only.

 **Q: Do I need Laravel Herd?**
 A: No!
 UniPrint is fully portable and doesn't require Laravel Herd or any platform-specific tools.